 - Vulkan API: We recommend targeting Vulkan as your primary graphics API for best performance and battery life.
 If you use an engine like Unity or Unreal, enabling Vulkan in your build for all users will result in the highest performance/longevity.
 (Note: Proton includes a DirectX-to-Vulkan translation layer.
 If your game or engine has high-quality DirectX support but no Vulkan support, it's likely that this automated translation layer will exceed the performance of doing a custom Vulkan implementation.)

-- Video/Audio Codecs: We recommend using standalone codecs (eg., VP9) rather than codecs that are tied to a specific vendor (eg., WMF).
+- Video/Audio Codecs: We recommend using standalone codecs (eg., VP9 or AV1) rather than codecs that are tied to a specific vendor (eg., WMF).

 - Clouded Saves: For games that allow saving, we recommend enabling automatic clouding of saved games: users should be able to save their game on a Deck and resume on a different PC, and vice versa, without manually transferring files.
 This means that games should provide a form of cloud save via either Steam Cloud or an automatic third-party service such as a game- or publisher-specific account with server-side save files.
 We highly recommend using Steam Cloud for automatic transfers.
 We recommend against syncing game configuration settings, ie., display resolution, between different devices.